 A Eurostars application consists of 2 parts.
 Your proposal has to be approved internationally before you can request national funding.

-International deadline for call 3
+International call 3

 Eurostars application procedure